Stop Using Jews to Launder Marine Le Pen’s Image

 Simon Assoun

-France’s establishment increasingly presents “Islamo-leftists” as the number one source of antisemitism while whitewashing the far right.
-A French Jewish activist explains why it is dangerous to counterpose the defense of Jews to that of other minorities.
+France’s establishment increasingly presents “Islamo-leftists” as the number-one source of antisemitism while whitewashing the far right.
+A French Jewish activist explains why it is dangerous to counterpose the defense of Jews with that of other minorities.

 France’s political center, represented by President Emmanuel Macron, has increasingly painted the Left as antisemitic, even as the right-wing party of a convicted Holocaust denier threatens to take power.
 (Aurelien Morissard / POOL / AFP)